August 29, 2025

 Looking at the side effects of pesticides, how can farmers protect their crops from unwanted pests and weeds?

-Cotton farmers can take a holistic approach to crop protection by looking for sustainable options that are better for farm workers, the farming community, and the environment.
+Cotton farmers can adopt a holistic approach to crop protection by seeking sustainable options that benefit not only the farm workers and the farming community but also the environment.

-With our microbiome technology that harnesses the power of nature, we at Organica Biotech have developed a technology that improves nutrient uptake in cotton and resistance to pests and diseases.
+With our microbiome technology, which harnesses the power of nature, we at Organica Biotech have developed a technology that enhances nutrient uptake in cotton and improves resistance to pests and diseases.

 Our plant biostimulant products contain a unique consortium of plant growth-promoting microorganisms that help farmers take that next step towards sustainable farming by reducing the need for chemical inputs in the soil and crops.

-Our technology is designed to increase productivity ecologically and sustainably, which protects our precious natural resources for future generations.
+Our technology is designed to increase productivity in an ecologically and sustainably responsible manner, thereby protecting our precious natural resources for future generations.

-Our range of plant biostimulant products contains natural biostimulants that can be used in organic and non-organic farming practices and act as soil conditioners.
+Our range of plant biostimulant products features natural biostimulants that can be utilized in both organic and non-organic farming practices, serving as effective soil conditioners.

 With this innovation, we helped many farmers across the country overcome crop damage and increase their yield.